pazvives/DL-SP22-Project/README.md

       ```
       Notes:
       - Checkpoints are going to be saved every ten epochs.
 In our case, we ran it for 100 epochs and took the last epoch as the starting point for the             finetuning.
       - This script assumes your dataset root is 'scratch/$USER/DL-SP22-Project' (as first step indicates).
-If that is not the case, you can replace that           inside the slurm script.
+If that is not the case, you should replace that path inside the slurm script.

-# Finetuning for object detection
+   ## Finetuning for object detection

    1. Run the finetuning script